 Wilson M. Brown III was elected to be a Trustee in 2009.
-He currently serves as the Vice Preisdent and Chair of the Equal Justice Center Committee.
+He currently serves as Co-Chair of the Committee focused on Equal Justice Center projects.
 Wilson has also chaired the Awards & Programs and Finance Committees, co-chaired the Individual Giving Committee, and has been a committee member of Raising the Bar, IT/Tech, Golf & Tennis, and other Committees.

 Wilson’s efforts to vindicate three families victimized by the government’s improper claim of state secrets privilege in United States v.
 Reynolds, 345 U.S. 1, (1953), are the subject of Pulitzer Prize-winner Barry Siegel’s book Claim of Privilege (2008) and Peter Gallison’s and Robb Moss’s film Secrecy (2008).